awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 1. Create an Amazon EFS file system for your Amazon EKS cluster\.

    1. Create a file system\.
-Replace *region\-code* with the AWS Region that your cluster is in\.
+Replace `region-code` with the AWS Region that your cluster is in\.

       ```
       file_system_id=$(aws efs create-file-system \